amanbolat/furutsu/README.md

 coupons to the cart items, thus the discount and coupon discount would be used together or, again, as I said before the customer can choose one of the variants, if simple discounts and coupons shouldn't be used together due to business requirements.

+5. Checkout the items.
+Usually only very small website and online shops use the logic of checking out the items from cart and immediately go to the payment form.
+However, order history is vital for real e-commerce shops.
+It is not only necessary for the accounting, but also is convenient for the user.
+Having the history of all his order enables the business:
+- To get more data and recommend particular items in the future.
+- To have a metrics and quickly response to the new requirements.
+- To foresee the future markets.